Akanimorex/tg-miniDapp/README.md

 * Front-end integration with the smart contract using Ethers.js library;
 * Read data from a smart contract;
 * Write data to a smart contract;
+* Deploy on Telegram as a mini dapp

 ## Software Prerequisites
 * [Git](https://git-scm.com/) v2.44.0